 The program will comprise of Coach Mentors who are AYSO Intermediate, Advanced or National Coaches and have coached at AYSO All Star, Select, or Extra level with several years of experience.
 These Mentors will work alongside the volunteer coaches to provide guidance and support throughout the season.
-To take advantage of this program contact Ed Sahakian at sahakiansoccer@gmail.com.
+To take advantage of this program contact Ed Sahakian at sahakiansoccer@gmail.com or Nicole Campos at coach.admin@aysoregion42.org.